Resource Planning for Multiple Projects: Best Practices for Efficient Multi-Project Management

 SIMPLIFY HOW YOUR TEAM MANAGES THEIR TIME ENTRIES

 By connecting your budgeting and time management, you can also keep a closer eye on your project spending.
-For example, Productive lets you set up warnings for a percentage of billable hours fulfilled.
-Then, you can check the actual project progress, and see whether you need to reallocate resources or resolve internal conflicts to improve your project workflow.
+For example, Productive lets you set up warnings for a percentage of chargeable hours spent on a project.
+Then, you can check the actual project progress, and see whether you need to reallocate resources or resolve internal conflicts to improve your project workstreams (learn more about examples of workstreams and how to manage them successfully).

 GET FULL CONTROL OVER YOUR PROJECT BUDGETING WITH PRODUCTIVE